lxdnz254/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-But its hard to see the difference in the mean and median lines.
+But its hard to see if there is a difference between the mean and median lines.
 So we can zoom in for a closer look with